Good vision is essential in childhood development and regular eye tests are the key to good vision.

 - Develops behavioural or concentration problems at school

-Children should have their first eye examination by the age of four, sooner if any problems are suspected.
+Children should have their first eye test by the age of four, sooner if any problems are suspected.
 The earlier a problem is detected, the more effectively it can be treated.

 It doesn’t matter if your child is too young to talk or read a letter chart, as we use a range of techniques and modern equipment to detect visual problems at any age.